Who regulates GMP (Good Manufacturing Practice)? Who conducts GMP audits?

 - Regular self-inspections, validation across the lifecycle of products, validation of your equipment and processes; along with a thoroughly designed and properly implemented CAPA system for investigating — and remedying — deviations in manufacturing, are crucial steps for avoiding a GMP audit failure or facility shut-down due to product safety or processing integrity issues.

 How is GMP part of the pharmaceutical and medical devices manufacturing industry?

-In brief, good manufacturing practices (GMP) in the pharmaceuticals and other bio-medical-sciences involves:
+In brief, good manufacturing practices (GMP) in the pharmaceuticals and other bio-medical-sciences involve the following components:

 - safety and quality assurance standards